Scientific network: local, nationwide and international collaborations of the MPI-IE

 Strong network: University of Freiburg, Medical Center of the University and the MPI-IE

 The Max Planck Institute of Immunobiology and Epigenetics (MPI-IE) in Freiburg is an integral part of the local research community for over 50 years.
 Thus, it has long-standing collaborations with the University of Freiburg and its associated Medical Center.
-This partnership is reflected in the very successful cooperation regarding the joint University/MPI-IE Department of Molecular Immunology that conducts sucessful and ground-breaking research at the MPI-IE since 1996.
+This partnership is reflected in the very successful cooperation regarding the joint University/MPI-IE Department of Molecular Immunology that conducts successful and ground-breaking research at the MPI-IE since 1996.
 With the new joint University/MPI-IE Laboratory of Immunometabolism, established in 2015, the MPI-IE was able to expand this partnership.

 Our worldwide network

-Like many other Max Planck institutes the MPI-IE operates worldwide based on international cooperations and projects.
-Our collaborations in Europe, Japan and the United States build not only personal bridges for our scientist, but also add scientific value, of which all research projects can benefit.
+Like many other Max Planck institutes, the MPI-IE operates worldwide based on international cooperations and projects.
+Our collaborations in Europe, Japan, and the United States build not only personal bridges for our scientist but also add scientific value, of which all research projects can benefit.
 Read more about our international cooperations.